qiulinzhang/TopPaper/README.md

 # TopPaper
-### Classic Papers for Beginners, Impact Scope for Authors.
+### Classic Papers for Beginners and Impact Scope for Authors.
 There have been billions of academic papers around the world.
 However, maybe **only 0.0...01\% among them are valuable or are worth reading**.
 Since our limited life has never been forever, **TopPaper** provide a **Top Academic Paper Chart** for beginners and reseachers to take one step faster.

 Welcome to contribute more subject or valuable (at least you think) papers.
 Please feel free to pull requests or open an issue.